 - Ph.D.
 (Community Health , Epidemiology)

-Full Professor, School of Rural and Northern Health, Laurentian University
+Full Professor, School of Kinesiology and Health Sciences, Laurentian University

 Research interests include: